 Step 4) After you take the meat out of refrigerator the next day for reheating, you can add some apple juice or BBQ Sauce, but don't over do it.

 Step 5) Now, it is time to reheat it.
-Insert it into microwave and set the timer for one to two minutes or until you get an internal temperature of 165 °F. You can check the internal temperature easily using a meat internal thermometer.
+Insert it into microwave and set the timer for one to two minutes or until you get a recommended internal temperature of 165 °F. You can check the internal temperature easily using a meat internal thermometer.

 That's how to reheat a pulled pork using microwave.
 This is my least favorite method, but it will work if you want it fast and don't have any other choice.

 Reheating Pulled Pork in Oven

 The second method is by using your oven.
 This is a more healthy method and may be a good option if you have massive amounts of pulled pork to reheat.

 Step 1) This step is similar to the microwave method.
 Save the liquids in your drip pan after you finish smoking or cooking the meat.

 Step 2) Let the juices cool or put them in the refrigerator and then scrape off the fat.

 Step 3) Reincorporate juices back to the meat before putting it in the refrigerator or freezer.

 Step 4) When you want to reheat, take it out of the freezer and you can pour in a little apple juice or thick BBQ Sauce and mix it all together.

 Step 5) Turn On your oven and set the temperature to 250 °F. Now, cover your meat with foil and put it into oven when it's ready.

 Step 6) After you put it into your oven, let it heat for 30 minutes or until reaching an internal temperature of 165 °F.